-U.S. Embassy Chargé d’Affaires Amy Hyatt has announced an additional $25 million dollars in emergency assistance to help alleviate the food security crisis in southern Madagascar.
+U.S. Embassy Chargé d’Affaires Amy Hyatt has announced an additional $25 million in emergency assistance to help alleviate the food security crisis in southern Madagascar.

 This emergency assistance is provided through the United States Agency for International Development (USAID) on behalf of the American people and will fund four projects that will support agricultural recovery and feed people in southern Madagascar.
 An estimated 1.3 million people in the region are struggling with food insecurity.
 The lean season has just begun and access to food is expected to remain limited until at least April 2022.